When Should You Get Involved?

 Counseling Services provides coverage throughout the day so that students in crisis may be assisted immediately.
 Consulting with a staff member at this time may prevent the situation from developing into a more severe problem.

 After business hours, call Safety and Security at 401-598-1103.
-Depending on the nature of the crisis, they may page an on-call counselor or arrange for other emergency services.
+Depending on the nature of the crisis, they may call the on-call counselor or arrange for other emergency services.